Yoru vs NeonMatchups

 Yoru vs Neon Matchup Summary

-The Yoru vs Neon matchup in Valorant is a heavily one-sided matchup.
-Based on 89 competitive matches analyzed, Neon wins 61.8% of the time compared to Yoru's 38.2%, a 23.6 percentage point difference.
+The Yoru vs Neon matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 132 competitive matches analyzed, Neon wins 61.4% of the time compared to Yoru's 38.6%, a 22.7 percentage point difference.
 The most significant gap is in headshot accuracy, where Yoru consistently outperforms.
 In this Duelist vs Duelist matchup, Neon has overwhelming superiority in this agent matchup.
 Yoru should never take isolated fights against Neon and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Yoru vs Neon Fragging Analysis

-Yoru edges out Neon in a competitive fragging comparison, winning 3 of 5 metrics with notable advantages in survivability, damage output, headshot accuracy.
-With only a 3-2 margin based on 89 matches analyzed, this Yoru vs Neon matchup remains contestable for both sides.
-Neon shouldn't feel outgunned — the statistical gap is narrow enough that individual skill, positioning choices, and in-game decision making can easily swing specific encounters in Neon's favor.
+Neon edges out Yoru in a competitive fragging comparison, winning 3 of 5 metrics with notable advantages in KDA efficiency, kill production, damage output.
+With only a 3-2 margin based on 132 matches analyzed, this Yoru vs Neon matchup remains contestable for both sides.
+Yoru shouldn't feel outgunned — the statistical gap is narrow enough that individual skill, positioning choices, and in-game decision making can easily swing specific encounters in Yoru's favor.

 Yoru vs Neon Attack and Defense Performance